filipasvlad/crypto-trading-platform/README.md

 - **JWT Authentication** is used for securing API endpoints, ensuring that only authenticated users can access certain resources like balance or portfolio.
 - The backend uses **Spring Security** to manage authentication and authorization.

-## Database Initialization

-The application automatically creates necessary tables and relationships upon the first run.
-Predefined cryptocurrencies can be added to the database using a custom SQL script.
-The application ensures that cryptocurrencies are inserted only if they do not already exist in the database.

----

-**Contact**

-For any questions, feel free to reach out to [your_email@example.com].